Bonds & Levies

 Much of the new state funding comes from shifting some property tax dollars that now go directly to local schools from the state; the state will then redistribute those dollars back to school districts.

-• In February 2020, voters approved expiring educational programs and operations levy for two-years.
+• In February 2020, voters approved the expiring Educational Programs & Operations Levy for two years.

 Read Foundations for Bond & Levy Project Updates